emibcn/binary-object/README.md

 ### Develop backend DB APIs
 Some libraries allows maintaining shared pieces of memory between the backend app and the database.
 This lib could help developing Node database middlewares.

+## See also
+There are several JS projects aiming to handle binary data:
+- [buffer-backed-object](https://github.com/GoogleChromeLabs/buffer-backed-object): creates objects that are backed by an ArrayBuffer
+- [@bnaya/objectbuffer](https://www.npmjs.com/package/@bnaya/objectbuffer) ([source code](https://github.com/Bnaya/objectbuffer/)): JavaScript Object like api, backed by an arraybuffer
+- [DataStream.js](https://github.com/kig/DataStream.js): library for reading data from ArrayBuffers